Why medical trunk stock is a risky blind spot

 Snap & Go

-Our clever technology can also digitally capture manually completed count sheets in just a few seconds.
+Our clever technology can also digitally capture manually completed implant sheets in just a few seconds.

-Snap & Go is your all-round solution to trunk stock – bringing it onto hospital systems in real time, providing pre-consumption safety checks and ensuring billing reconciliation.
+Snap & Go is your all-round solution to trunk stock inventory – bringing it onto hospital systems in real time, providing pre-consumption safety checks and ensuring billing reconciliation – for every consumed item, including bill-only products.

 About the author